 Which bourbon should you use?

 BUT, there are a few bourbons I can point you to so that you have somewhere to start.
-I know these bourbons both from experience and word-of-mouth, so you can trust that they’ll get the job done.
+I know these bourbons both from experience and word-of-mouth, so you can trust that they’ll get the job done for a tasty drink.

 Notes & tips for this bourbon lemonade